 In my current novel, I’m writing through Sylvia Plath, narrating what led to The Bell Jar and her suicide attempt in 1953.
 My debut novel, Carry the Sky (Forest Avenue, 2014) takes an unblinking look at bullying.
 My first full-length book of poems, Another Sunset We Survive (2007) was a finalist for the Oregon Book Award and followed chapbooks, Bone-Knowing (2006), winner of the Gertrude Press Poetry Prize and Where She Goes (2000), winner of the Blue Light Chapbook Prize.
 Most recently, Widow & Orphan House released For Every Girl: New & Selected Poems in 2019.
 Over the years I’ve been so lucky to be awarded residencies at Hedgebrook, Norcroft, Soapstone, and Storyknife, and a fellowship from the Oregon Literary Arts.
 My poetry and essays have been nominated for Pushcart prizes.
-What lights me up, besides writing, is teaching, coaching writing, and volunteering with women inmates.
-My partner and I live in a purple house in Portland, Oregon with one impetuous dog.
+What lights me up, besides writing, is teaching, coaching writing, and volunteering My partner and I live in a mountain house in Mosier, Oregon with one impetuous dog.

 For Every Girl: New & Selected Poems, Widow & Orphan Press, 2019.